Rajma Masala

 I’ve also got some dry, i.e. non-canned kidney beans lying around.
 Do you use that non-canned variety because you think they taste better or something?

 Hi Alexander, So good to know you like the recipes on my site.
 You’re right about canned kidney beans – they won’t need extra cooking at the start, though I would still simmer at the end to let all the flavors fuse well.
-I use dried kidney beans (and garbanzo beans) primarily because the dried variety is more easily accessible in India.
-That said, if I had a choice I’d still go for dried over canned – the canned variety is usually high on sodium and has a certain odor that I don’t take well to.
+I use dried kidney beans and dried garbanzo beans mainly because the dried variety is more easily accessible in India.
+But if I had a choice I’d still go for dried over canned – the canned variety is usually high on sodium and has a certain odor that I don’t take well to.